lolaeva/Movie-Search-App/readme.md

 Movie Search App based on APIs from OMDb API.
 Page deployed on Heroku.
-Click here to see <a href="https://movie-app-lola.herokuapp.com/">it</a>
+Click <a href="https://movie-app-lola.herokuapp.com/">here</a> to see it.

 1. Route /.
 Sticking request inside it.
 Once request is done, then we're rendering a template.
 The important part is JSON.parse(body) - turn string into JS object.